top of page

 Educator, Organizer, Policy Expert, Facilitator, Political Consultant.

-Prior to NYU, he was director of the School Diversity Project at New York Appleseed where he played an integral role in bringing the issues of educaitonal segregation to the forefront of NYC education policy, working as the Policy Coach for the youth-led organization, IntegrateNYC, and helping launch multiple citywide coalitions, including New Yorkers or Racialy Just Public Schools (RJPS), and the Alliance for School Integration and Desegregation (ASID),
+Before joining NYU, Matt was Director of the School Diversity Project at New York Appleseed, where he helped bring the issue of educational segregation to the forefront of NYC education policy.
+He worked as the Policy Coach for IntegrateNYC, a youth-led organization, and helped launch several citywide coalitions, including New Yorkers for Racially Just Public Schools (RJPS) and the Alliance for School Integration and Desegregation (ASID).

 BG_edited.png